gwax/mtgcdb/README.rst

 Contributions
 =============

 Pull requests are welcome and contributions are greatly appreciated.
+If you would like to contribute, please be sure that all tests and lint checks pass.
+Also consider running `python -m tests.gen_testdata` to ensure that everything is up to date and works.

 Issues can be reported via GitHub.